CLAMP-IT/moodle-block_clampmail/README.md

 ## License

-Quickmail adopts the same license that Moodle does.
+CLAMPMail adopts the same license that Moodle does.